Linko-3D/AssetGen/README.txt

 == How to use it ==

-Note: Hovering the mouse on a setting displays a dialog box with an explanationon.
+Note: Hovering the mouse on a setting displays a dialog box with an explanation.

 Game Asset Generator panel: